Esri/hub.js/docs/src/guides/context.md

 ### Application State

-In the past, this sort of "state" information has typically been managed at the application level, but with Esri's move towards building web components, we saw a need for a consistent means to pass this information into components.
+In the past, this sort of "state" information has typically been managed using one-off patterns, specific to the application itself.
+With Esri's move towards building web components that are reusable across applications, we saw a need for a consistent means to pass this information into components.
 What's more, this solution needed to work well with modern, "reactive-style" web frameworks - i.e. React/Vue/Ember/Angular.

 These frameworks are designed to operate effectively and efficiently with immutable data, and the `ArcGISContext` class was designed to be used in this manner.